Nicholas Paul Game Preview: Lightning vs. Stars

 Paul Season Stats Insights

-- In seven of 24 games this year, Paul has recorded a point, and three of those games included multiple points.
+- Paul has a point in seven of 25 games this season, with multiple points in three of them.

-- In three of 24 games this season, Paul has had an assist, but no games with multiple assists.
+- Paul has an assist in three of 25 games this season, but has not recorded two or more in a game so far.

-- Paul has an implied probability of 43.5% to eclipse his point total based on the odds.
+- The implied probability that Paul goes over his points over/under is 43.5%, based on the odds.

-- Given his moneyline odds, Paul has an implied probability of 25.6% of going over his assist prop bet.
+- There is an implied probability of 26.7% of Paul going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.